 “My own conclusion is that both sets of claims tend to be exaggerated.
 Kombucha is neither panacea nor peril.
 Like any ferment, it contains unique metabolic by-products and living bacterial cultures that may or may not agree with you.
 Try some, starting with small servings, and see how it tastes and feels to you” Katz notes.

 The FDA considers kombucha to be safe when properly prepared.
-If brewing "booch" at home, keep containers, jars, and tools sanitized and clean.
+If brewing "booch" at home (see our 4-ingredient kombucha recipe), keep containers, jars, and tools sanitized and clean.

 Can You Drink Kombucha Everyday?